learn-co-students/python-lists-readme-data-science-intro-000/README.md

+> **Note:** *For most purposes, Python developers prefer to work with `lists` as opposed to sets, as `lists` are generally easier to manipulate, as you will see in future lessons.*

 ### Summary

 In this section we saw how to associate data together in a collection, called a list.
 A list is similar to a list in the real world - it implies the data has some connection, and that it has an order to it.
 We initialize a list with the brackets, `[]`, and separate each element by a comma.
-To access elements from a list, we use the bracket accessor followed by the index of the element we want to retrieve.
-And our indices began at zero and increase from there.
+To access elements from a list, we use the bracket accessor followed by the index of the element we want to retrieve, and our indices begin at zero and increase from there.
 To add a new element to the end of the list we use the `append` method, and to remove an element from the end of a list we use `pop`.
 We can change elements anywhere between by first accessing the elements and then reassigning them.